TobikoData/sqlmesh/docs/reference/notebook.md

   --skip-backfill       Skip the backfill step.
   --forward-only        Create a plan for forward-only changes.
   --no-prompts          Disables interactive prompts for the backfill time
                         range.
-Please note that if this flag is set and there are uncategorized changes, plan creation will fail.
+Note that if this flag is set and there are uncategorized changes, plan creation will fail.
   --auto-apply          Automatically applies the new plan after creation.
   --no-auto-categorization